Fiserv/banking-hub/docs/release-notes/ESF Release Notes 2024.1.md

 <span style="font-size: 22px; ">Add Account-LOAN</span> *API Explorer > Accounts > Account Service*

-- Removed the following enum values from the "CRARevenueCode" field *(LoanAcctInfo/HomeMortgageDisclosure/CRAData/CRARevenueCode)* so that the "CRARevenueCode" field acts as a passthrough field while creating a loan account:
+- We removed the following enum values from the "CRARevenueCode" field (LoanAcctInfo/HomeMortgageDisclosure/CRAData/CRARevenueCode) so that the "CRARevenueCode" field acts as a passthrough field while creating a loan account:
     - None
     - LessEqualOneMillion
     - MoreThanOneMillion